 How To Clear Web Browser Cache From Commandline In Linux

-Today, a friend of mine asked me how to clear Firefox browser’s cache from command line.
+The other day a fellow Linux user asked me how to clear Firefox browser’s cache from command line.
 He already knew how to do it in graphical way.
 However, he was just curious to know how to do it from command line.
 For those wondering, this brief guide explains how to clear web browser cache from commandline in Linux.
 In this tutorial, I have included steps to clear browsing cache for both Google Chrome and Mozilla Firefox browsers.

 Clear Web Browser Cache From Commandline In Linux

 Usually, the browser’s cache will be saved in your $HOME folder.
 You must backup the following files, so you can restore them back just in case if something went wrong.

 Then, run the following commands one by one to backup browsing data:

 $ mv ~/.mozilla/firefox/*.default/*.sqlite ~/.mozilla/firefox/backup

 To restore the backup, just switch the source and destination locations in the above commands.